Interested in becoming a partner?

 Becky ran track and played other sports from 7th grade through high school and continues to enjoy local races and hiking.
 Becky credits participation in track and other team sports for building confidence and social skills, setting and meeting goals and developing a great group of friends.
 Becky is a partner at Winston & Strawn, LLP where she specializes in intellectual property and technology transactions and helps clients protect, buy and sell technology and brands.
 She received her JD from George Washington University and her BS in biology from Union College.

-Cara is an Independent Consultant with over fifteen years of experience in the financial services industry.
+Cara is the Director of Operations at Wetherby Asset Management.
+She has over fifteen years of experience in the financial services industry.
 She received her MBA from the Haas School of Business at UC Berkeley and her BA from Stanford University.
 Cara has been a life-long runner, hiker, and skier and is now teaching the joy and importance of physical activity and an active lifestyle to her two young children.
 Cara is passionate about empowering girls and believes that physical activity can create life-long confidence and self-respect.
 She lives in San Mateo with her husband Sam and two young children.